Wali Dad

 Then Wali Dâd told the merchant all that had happened.
 On the merchant's advice, Wali Dâd sent an invitation to the King and Princess of Khaistan to come, together with all their retinue.
 For three nights and days a great feast was held in honor of the royal guests.
 Each evening the King and his nobles were served on golden plates and with golden cups, those of lesser rank on silver plates and silver cups.
 And each time the guests were invited to keep the plates and cups as a remembrance.
 Never had anything so splendid been seen.
 Besides the feasting, there were sports and hunting, dances and amusements of all kinds.

 On the fourth day the King of Khaistan asked Wali Dâd if it was true, as he suspected, that he wished to marry his daughter.
 Wali Dâd, after thanking him very much for the compliment, said that he had never dreamed of so great an honor and that he was far too old and plain for so marvelous a lady.
 But he begged the King to stay with him until he could send for the Prince of Nekabad, who was a most excellent, brave and honorable young man.
-The two of them might find each other as marvelous as he saw them each to be.
+Who knows?
+Perhaps the two of them might find in each other as marvelous as partner as he saw them each to be.

 As for Wali Dâd, he lived to a good old age, befriending all who were in trouble.
-He kept in his prosperity the simple-hearted and generous nature that had been his when he had been only Wali Dâd, the grass cutter.
+In his prosperity, he kept the simple-hearted and generous nature that had been his when he had been only Wali Dâd, the grass cutter.